Noncredit Programs and Courses

 Cognitively Diverse Learners

-This course provides training in personal, social, and job skills for students who have developmental disabilities, autism, and/or significant cognitive deficits.
-Through role-playing and class discussion, students will develop the skills necessary for responsible independence and enhanced quality of life.
+This course provides training in personal, social, and job skills for students who have intellectual disabilities, autism, and/or significant cognitive deficits.
+Through role-playing and class discussion, students will develop the skills necessary for responsible independence and enhanced quality of life and improving soft skills.
 Topics will include developing healthy relationships, values and decision making, sexuality, health, and personal protection and safety.
 In addition, students will be introduced to the interpersonal skills necessary in a job setting.
+Finding, getting, and keeping a job are the goals of this class.

 This basic personal and vocational finance course is designed for the student with developmental disabilities, autism, and/or significant cognitive deficits who is preparing for independent living and vocational training.
 Topics related to consumer finance will include basic mathematics, currency, budgeting, responsible spending and saving, shopping, banking, insurance, taxes, and consumer loans.
 In addition, students will review the financial and personal skills necessary in the workplace, such as the ability to access workplace software and technology, customer service, and appropriate workplace behavior.
 Emphasis will be placed on the application of financial concepts and skills in real-world situations.